Soundium/Pi_hole_Whitelist/README.md

 - The entire repo is curated.
 - New domains are added frequently.
 - Supports Pi-Hole Docker installation.
-- Comes with a shell script i.e you can add all domains automatically at an instant.
+- Comes with a shell script i.e. you can add all domains automatically at an instant.
 - Domains are categorised and are included in 3 different files.
 - If you are a beginner to Pi-Hole, adding these sites resolves many problems.

 ***

 ### Description
-[whitelist.txt](https://raw.githubusercontent.com/Soundium/Pi_hole_Whitelist/master/domains/whitelist.txt) -- This file contain domains that are **safe** to whitelist i.e it does not contain any tracking or advertising sites.
-Adding this file fixes many problems like YouTube watch history, videos on news sites and so on.
-If you want to report additional domain feel free to file an [issue](https://github.com/Soundium/Pi_hole_Whitelist/issues).
+[whitelist.txt](https://raw.githubusercontent.com/Soundium/Pi_hole_Whitelist/master/domains/whitelist.txt) -- This file contains domains that are **safe** to whitelist, i.e. it does not include any tracking or advertising sites.
+Adding this file fixes many problems like YouTube watch history, videos on news sites, and so on.
+If you want to report additional domain, feel free to file an [issue](https://github.com/Soundium/Pi_hole_Whitelist/issues).

 ***